 What is the Best Bug Out Backpack?

 We could say that we traveled the world to find for you the Best Bug Out Backpack and it’s partially true – we’ve been on the road since 2011 after all.

-More importantly, we have done a very thorough research online and have gone through most of the available emergency backpacks that you can buy today.
+More importantly, we have done a very thorough research online and have gone through most of the available emergency backpacks that you can buy today and what these bug-out bags need to contain.
 We read the comments left by people who bought and used these bug out backpacks.